SAP-samples/abap-cheat-sheets/20_Selection_Screens_Lists.md

     "*********************************** NOTE ***********************************
     "- The GUI status used here is just reused to have a copyable and self-contained example.
     "- The GUI status of the sample program (specified for the report parameter below) "  contains generic and additional functions.
-For the additional fucntions, a simple "  implementation is included in this snippet.
+For the additional functions, a simple "  implementation is included in this snippet.
 The GUI status should include the "  functions TEST, DATA, QUIT.
     "- The implementations in the event handler class here do not match the implementations